ttlion/sdtDBN/README.md

 #### Arguments that use files with observations of static attributes

 - **-is**: File with the static observations used to learn the DBN.
-If not given, the program will learn a tDBN, without static features.
-If given, the program will learn an sdtDBN, with static and dynamic features;
+If not given, the program will learn a tDBN, without static attributes.
+If given, the program will learn an sdtDBN, with both static and dynamic attributes;

 - **-obsStatic**: File with static observations of the subjects in which inference is going to be made.

 ### File with variables and respective timesteps to make inference

-The file with the variables and respective timesteps in which inference should be made must follow the following format:
+The file with the variables and respective timesteps in which inference should be made must be in the following format:

 - There must be two values per line, separated by ",":
   - The first value should be the dynamic attribute's name;